 1. A thematic name

-One way to name your restaurant is by looking at the cuisine served and/or the overall theme.
+One way to identify your restaurant is by looking at the cuisine served and/or the overall theme.
 Take Mucho Burrito or Wild Wing for example.
 Not only do the names reveal the kind of food they serve, but they are also easy to remember.
-This is one strategy to get your customers to associate the specific cuisine or dish to your restaurant name as much as possible, so when they do crave for a certain kind of food, it’s your restaurant that comes to mind.
+This is one strategy to get your customers to associate the specific cuisine or dish to your restaurant name as much as possible, so when they do crave for a certain kind of food, it’s your establishment that comes to mind.

 2. Location, location, location